Tutorials for Students

 The library can organize seminars regarding information resources, reference management programmes or thematic overviews of information retrieval.
 Staff members are welcome to contact the library with requests or suggestions on email@example.com.
 When a lunch seminar is arranged, dates and times are posted on the intranet and in the university's calendar.

 Book an Appointment with a Librarian

-The subject librarians offer both students and staff individually tailored instruction in information searching through Book an Appointment with a Librarian service.
+The librarians offer both students and staff individually tailored instruction in information searching through Book an Appointment with a Librarian service.